flxbl-io/docs-sfp/running-sfp-as-a-server/sfp-pro-server-architecture-overview/authentication-and-security-architecture.md

 # Authentication & Security Architecture

-The authentication system in SFP Pro Server addresses several complex challenges in Salesforce DevOps security.
+The authentication system in sfp pro server addresses several complex challenges in Salesforce DevOps security.
 At its core, the system must secure not only user access but also manage machine-to-machine authentication for CI/CD systems, handle Salesforce credentials securely, and maintain complete isolation between different organizations.

 ### Authentication Layers